DEFRA/fws-api/docs/local-development-quickstart.md

 </xml>
 ```

-LocalStack API Gateway software appears to require the following structure for Lambda functions to receive an event object
+LocalStack API Gateway software appears to require a JSON structure for Lambda functions to receive an event object
 consistent with that received from real AWS API Gateway software.

 ```sh